ofirgall/dotfiles/README.md

 * faster boot time for zsh

 ## TODO Major
-* zsh - histdb doesnt work good disabled for now
+* nvim - horz split status line border not clear
+* zsh - zsh-mode-vi makes issues with up/down partial history match
 * nvim - auto indent on paste
 * nvim - autocomplete order (SyslogFile is a good exapme)
 * nvim - fix neogen next/prev (collides with snippy (tab/s-tab))
-* zsh - since histdb partial match with up doesnt work
 * tmux - not suspended (not active) change status colors
 * nvim - when escaping from autocomplete it escape from select mode (using autocomplet while using snippets)
 * nvim - gD/gd/gi binds with splits